“Life is a succession of lessons, which must be lived to be understood.” Ralph Waldo Emerson

 So lets start with the mother of all principles, principle number one:

-- Start Small and Slow: There is a natural path if you want to make change, do it small and take it slow.
-Start with small good habits to reduce your bad habits.
-Change takes time and is more likely to stick than rushing to change.
+‘A journey of a thousand miles begins with a single step.’If you want to make changes, start small.
+Start with one or two good habits to replace some bad habits.
 Go to bed 15 minutes earlier, drink one less soft drink a day, eat one more fruit a day, drink one glass of water each morning, have one social media free day or night.
+What ever works for you.
 New habits can be uncomfortable at first.
-Becoming comfortable is best done with small steps.
-A journey of a thousand miles begins with the first step.
-It helps to learn the fine art of waiting; breathe if you feel impatient; learn to be comfortable with the pace of slow.
+Becoming comfortable is best done in small doses.